 The Second Divine Person of the Holy Trinity really doesn’t need an earthly comparison.
 Jesus Christ is the incarnate Son of God, the Word of God made Flesh.
 He is made Flesh so that we may come closer to God, so that we may see God and hear God and touch God… and, through the Sacrament of the Holy Eucharist, eat God.
 For this analogy of H2O, to better understand the Mystery of the Holy Trinity, I liken ice to the Son of God.
 Of the three forms of H2O, only ice has solid definition.
 Ice has definite shape and form, as does our Lord, Jesus.
 Ice can be held between our fingertips.
 We can smash and break ice.
 So humble and fragile was Jesus while He was with us on earth.
 And now, in the Eucharist, we can hold Him in our hands and we can crush Him with our teeth.
 (Mystery of Mysteries!)
 We can know that God is with us, substantially, given the right conditions, in the Divine Person of God the Son.
 Once He came to Earth in the “ice age,” so to speak – and He will come again, as will another ice age.
 Meanwhile, when we receive Him in the Most Blessed Sacrament, Jesus is substantially within us for a short while… for about as long as it takes for an ice cube to melt.

 In the End

 This is an interesting way to try to understand the Mystery of the Holy Trinity, but by no means is it the only or best way.
+By being earthly, it is necessarily flawed.
 God, by being God, is always, necessarily, beyond our ultimate comprehension.
 Truly, there is nothing else like God.
 All analogies that we humans make to try to better understand God are limited because they are human.
-But, because our souls will always long for God, even while we are limited, there is inexhaustible blessing in faith that seeks understanding.
+But because our souls will always long for God, even while we are limited, there is inexhaustible blessing in faith that seeks understanding.

 with additions © 2015 Christina Chase